 - Get 5% OFF with our discount code DENTALY5OFF and FREE Whitening and Retainers worth £790

 Invisalign overbite correction reviews

-Next, she goes on to talk about how different her smile is from before she had Invisalign.
+Next, she goes on to talk about how different her smile is from before she had Invisalign treatment.
 In her video, she shows video clips of her smile now compared with 6 months ago and then talks us through what exactly has changed.

 Crystal tells us that she has 7 more aligners to go until she finishes her treatment, but then she will need to wear her elastics for another year, which gives a good idea of how long Invisalign overbite correction may take.